 The 2016/17 it was more of the same.
 Ayestarán signed 4 defeats 4 games and was fired.
 Voro saved the situation and added 6 Points of 9 until the arrival of Cesare Prandelli.
 The Italian did not add many points and given the owners' refusal to bring him signings in the winter market, he decided to resign.

 Marcelino and Mateu Alemany, dismissed despite creating a Valencia champion and Champions

 The arrival of Mateu Alemany and Marcelino García Toral seemed that they were going to bring that calm that finally needed an entity that seemed to be permanently in Fallas.
 Between the Balearic and the Asturian coach and his coaching staff, managed to create a champion and assiduous team to qualify for Europe.
-But nevertheless, at the whim of the club owner, Peter Lim decided to fire the coach and forced the departure of the CEO to end up plunging Valencia back into the umpteenth institutional chaos, social and sports that has ended the dismissal of Celades and Voro, again acting as Lord Wolf to save Valencia and further exacerbating that fame of shredding machine trainers.
+But nevertheless, at the whim of the club owner, Peter Lim decided to fire the coach and forced the departure of the CEO to end up plunging Valencia back into the umpteenth institutional chaos, social and sports that ended with the dismissal of Celades.
+A year later, Javi Gracia was fired, el entrenador número 19 and with Voro, again acting as Lord Wolf to save Valencia and further exacerbating that fame of shredding machine trainers.

 Summary of Valencia coaches in the 21st century

 Season 2000/01: Hector Cuper

 Seasons between 2005 Y 2007: Quique Sanchez Flores